-The first lien holder always gets paid first, so if a sale is enough to satisfy the first, but not the second mortgage, the first will get paid in full, and a short sale will address any shortage to the second.
+The first position lien holder (usually the first mortgage) always gets paid first.
+If the proceeds of the sale are enough to satisfy the first mortgage and closing costs, with something leftover for the second, a short sale with just the second mortgage will address any shortage to the second.

 EXAMPLE: